bjohnnyd/rustynuc/README.md

     rustynuc [FLAGS] [OPTIONS] <bam>

 FLAGS:
-    -a, --all                Whether to just print results for all positions -h, --help               Prints help information
+    -a, --all                Whether to process and print information for every position in the BAM file -h, --help               Prints help information
     -n, --no-qval            Skip calculating qvalue
-    -p, --pseudocount        Whether to use pseudocounts (adds +1 to all counts) when calculating statistics -V, --version            Prints version information
+    -p, --pseudocount        Whether to use pseudocounts (increments all counts by 1) when calculating statistics -V, --version            Prints version information
     -v, --verbosity          Determines verbosity of the processing, can be specified multiple times -vvv -w, --with-track-line    Include track line (for correct visualization with IGV)

 OPTIONS:
         --alpha <alpha>              FDR threshold [default: 0.2]
-    -b, --bcf <bcf>                  BCF/VCF of variants called on the supplied alignment file --bed <bed>                  A BED file to restrict analysis to specific regions --fisher-sig <fisher-sig>    Significance threshold for Fisher's test [default: 0.05] --max-depth <max-depth>      Maximum pileup depth to use [default: 1000]
+    -b, --bcf <bcf>                  BCF/VCF for variants called on the supplied alignment file --bed <bed>                  A BED file to restrict analysis to specific regions --fisher-sig <fisher-sig>    Significance threshold for Fisher's test [default: 0.05] --max-depth <max-depth>      Maximum pileup depth to use [default: 1000]